sonatype/docker-nexus/README.md

 After using the init.sh script, browse to the OpenShift console and login.
 In the nexus project, click `Add to Project` and search for Nexus.
 Click create and configure to create a Nexus service.
-Once the service is created, a new deployment can be deployed via the `nexus-oss` deployment.
-This deployment will create a pod for the Nexus instance.
-Nexus will now be available using the route created for your service.
+Wait until the service has been created and the deployment is successful.
+A Nexus instance should now be available on the configured service.